nunet/device-management-service/types/README.md

 ```

-- `ExecutionRequest`: This is the input that `executor` receives to initiate a job execution.
+- `types.ExecutionRequest`: This is the input that `executor` receives to initiate a job execution.

 ```
 type ExecutionRequest struct {